dotnet/designs/accepted/2023/wasm-browser-threads.md

     - TODO: which implementation keeps this working ?
 Which worker is the target ?
 - `JSImport` used for logging: `globalThis.console.debug`, `globalThis.console.error`, `globalThis.console.info`, `globalThis.console.warn`, `Blazor._internal.dotNetCriticalError`
     - probably could be any JS context

+## Virtual filesystem
+- we use emscripten's VFS, which is JavaScript implementation in the UI thread.
+- the POSIX operations are synchronously dispatched to UI thread.

 ## WebPack, Rollup friendly
 - it's not clear how to make this single-file